doivglser/mindevenviro-fanciful/README.md

 stop_shield.sh # Depends on shi3lD.sh.

-Oct2017.mac_recieves_dhcp_lease # Depends on shi3lD.sh, a list of working MAC's addresses in $HOME.

-Oct2017.mac_no_dhcp_lease # Depends on shi3lD.sh, a list of NOT working MAC's addresses in $HOME.

 redundanz.sh # Shows the status on a terminal.

 server-monitor.sh # Depends on redundanz.sh, UP status.